ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign-on ID.
 See [Logging in with a federated ID](https://cloud.ibm.com/docs/cli/login_federated_id.html#federated_id) to learn more.{: .tip}

-1. Make sure that you are targeting the correct {{site.data.keyword.cloud_notm}} org and space.
+Make sure that you are targeting the correct {{site.data.keyword.cloud_notm}} org and space.

 ```shell
 ibmcloud target --cf
 ```

-By using the same values that you used when you created the service, choose from the provided options.
+By using the same values that you used when creating the service, choose from the provided options.

 ## Step 6.
 Create a Cloud Foundry alias for the database service.
 {: #rabbitmq-create-alias}